tbnorth/itassets/README.md

 # IT Assets

-Code to validate and graphically map a database of IT assets.
+Code to validate and graphically map a database of IT assets or other entities.

 The database is simply a collection of YAML files describing assets.
 Asset types include `application/external`, `cloud/service`, `container/docker`,